 Under government policy and law, conditions apply to installing and altering meters, pumps and offtakes.
 Find out the requirements for installing or reinstalling meters, and what you need to apply for a works licence.

 Water corporations like Melbourne Water are required to prepare, implement and maintain a metering action plan.
 Our latest plan outlines our commitment to improving our metering and telemetry assets, and how we manage our processes and share information to ensure water resources are managed effectively.
-View a summary:
+View the full plan or a summary below:

 All new diversion licence holders must have meters installed, except those with domestic and stock licences.